-"We've created a 'culture of activism,'" Pallotta said.
-"It's what we do.
-We're educators.
-We educate.
+"We've created a culture of activism," Pallotta said.
+"It's what we do. ...
 Some might even say we taught some people a lesson."

-Most notable is the four-year moratorium on using state test scores to evaluate teachers; stopping what Pallotta called "a potentially treacherous Education Tax Credit bill that is really a voucher program in disguise;" gaining $1.5 billion in school aid, and seeing Betty Rosa elected chancellor of the Board of Regents.
+Most notable is the four-year moratorium on using state test scores to evaluate teachers; gaining $1.5 billion in school aid; ending the Gap Elimination Adjustment; and stopping what Pallotta called "a potentially treacherous Education Tax Credit bill that is really a voucher program in disguise."

-NYSUT created more good news by preventing several destructive proposals: Gap Elimination Adjustment is gone, and a devastating cost shift for CUNY was stopped with the "relentless activism of PSC members," Pallotta said.
+NYSUT created more good news by preventing several destructive proposals, including a devastating cost shift for CUNY that was stopped with the "relentless activism of Professional Staff Congress members," Pallotta said.
 Lawmakers also rejected tuition increases for SUNY and CUNY students and performance-based funding for campuses.
 The union's activism also stopped a plan to cut state reimbursement for Medicare premiums.

-In the same category of "long overdue:" the approval of an increase in the state mimimum wage to $15 an hour, thanks to the strong advocates in the Fight for $15 campaign.
+Lawmakers also approved an increase in the state minimum wage to $15 an hour, thanks to the strong advocates in the Fight for $15 campaign.
 "This will make a difference for tens of thousands of NYSUT members," Pallotta said.

-Next year, voters will be asked whether to hold a state Constitutional Convention, and NYSUT's position is clear: A convention poses great danger to retirement security, collective bargaining rights and access to a quality public education for all New York State students, among other rights.
+And next year, voters will be asked whether to hold a state Constitutional Convention.
+NYSUT's position is clear: A convention poses great danger to retirement security, collective bargaining rights and access to a quality public education for all New York State students, among other rights.